AndyShiue/Ende-readme/README.md

       The right-hand-side after the equal sign (`=`) must be a constant.
       Note that declaring a variable with `const` and `let` are also different in a `const fn`.
       They are both constants in a `const fn`.
-      But a variable declared with `const` cannot depend on the arguments in normal mode, while a variable declared with `let` can.
+      But a variable declared with `const` cannot depend on the arguments that could possibly not be known at compiletime, while a variable declared with `let` can.
       The gist of the design is to make changing a non-`const` function to a `const fn` (or conversely) the most seamless.

-   3. Normal statements:
+   3. Normal terms:
-      Each term in the function must be a constant.
+      Each subterm in them must be a constant.

    4. Function calls:
       Only `const fn`s can be called.